Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-06-23-breaking-barriers.md

 | Chaining rolls       | The player is sometimes required to press the Roll button multiple times in a row | "Hold to roll" option.
 The character will roll as long as the Roll button is held  |
 | Holding a shield out | Requires the player to hold down the Shield button                                | "Toggle shield" option.
 The shield will stay out until the button is pressed again |

-_Note: unfortunately, some of these options do still require the player to hold down a button, as completely removing that scenario proved tricky.
-We settled on this middleground, where the important part was to offer an alternative to the players who might need it._
+_Note: unfortunately, some of these options do still require the player to hold down a button, as completely removing that scenario proved to be tricky.
+We settled on this middle ground, where the important part was to offer an alternative to the players who might need it._

 ### Customizable stats colors